abdrahmansoltan/Learning-Notes/HTML-CSS/4-CSS.md

    - in the `style` tag in `head`
 3. external style
    - imported in `link` tag with attribute `rel="stylesheet"` in `head`
+   - when using 3rd party stylesheets, always put your own stylesheet after it, so it can override it.

 **Cascading**: Process of combining different stylesheets and resolving conflicts between different CSS rules and declarations by the browser, when more than one rule applies to a certain element.